DevLARLEY/MultiMPDTool/README.md

 # MultiMPDTool
 Automatically downloads DRM L3 Content, decrypts it and combines Video and Audio.

-# mpdl
-An easier to understand and GUI-based version of this can be found here: [mpdl](https://github.com/DevLARLEY/mpdl)

 # PSSHBoxTool
 A tool for understading the PSSH can be found here: [PSSHBoxTool](https://github.com/DevLARLEY/PSSHBoxTool)